WarDevOfficial/Proxy-Layer/README.md

   .listen(3000);
 ```

-Awesome!
-Next step is to set your balancing server as a proxy server wherever you want to use proxies.
+Set your balancing server as a proxy server wherever you want to use proxies.
 This server will proxy requests using specified list of proxies.
 The final trace will look like that _(you) -> (balancer) -> (proxy) -> (endpoint)_.

 Finding proxies and adding them by hand is painful.
 Even more, you will probably want to remove dead ones.
 To simplify that process you can use _sources_.
 Let's add a few sources.